Waulud's Bank: Myths and legends

 The source of the River Lea is known as the 'Five-Springs' and lies in the north-west corner of Wauluds Bank.
-According to legend, the Celtic god Lug (or Lud or Lyg) presided over the springs.
+According to legend, the Celtic god Lug (or 'Lud' or 'Lyg') presided over the springs.

 Lug is the Celtic god of light, and the name 'Lea' may be derived from this name.
 The town now known as Luton is named after this river which may mean the river of the god Lugus.
-Ton is an Anglo-Saxon name for a town or large settlement.
+'Ton' is an Old English name for a town or large settlement.
 So Luton could mean "the town on the river of Lugus", although this is speculation.

-The English Heritage record claims that Waulud may be a corruption of the name Wayland (the smith) who was a Norse god, also known as Wolund, Weyland or Weland (see also Wayland's Smithy).
+The English Heritage record notes that Waulud may be a corruption of the name Wayland (the smith) who was a Norse god, also known as Wolund, Weyland or Weland (see also Wayland's Smithy).
 The record also mentions that "some early writers" believed Waulud's Bank to be a place called Lygeanburgh (the similarly sounding Limbury meaning a fortified place on the river Lea is nearby).
-This was one of four settlements mentioned in the Anglo-Saxon Chronicle captured by Cuthwulf, (Prince of Wessex) in 571.
+This was one of four settlements mentioned in the Anglo-Saxon Chronicle captured by Cuthwulf (Prince of Wessex) in 571 AD.
 Lygeanburgh and Limbury were almost certainly the same place, but so far there has been no excavated evidence to link them directly with Waulud's Bank.

 There are no foundations for rumours that a substantial Roman villa once existed in Bramingham Road which borders Waulud's Bank.
 As mentioned above the site is close to the point where the prehistoric Icknield Way fords the river Lea, and about 5 mi in distance from Watling Street in Dunstable - also connected with Roman history.